 Smith Lake

-A TSI value of 34 puts Smith Lake in the oligotrophic range, where biological productivity stays low and the water column remains clear.
+Eutrophic conditions are the baseline here: clarity drops noticeably in late summer, and dissolved oxygen near the bottom can become a concern.
 The lake bottoms out at 29 ft — a moderate depth that supports a warm-water fishery without the year-round cold refuge a deeper basin provides.
 At 326 acres, Smith Lake fits the Wisconsin median for monitored lakes, with partial shoreline records.
-Smith Lake ranks 24 of 52 in Sawyer County — solidly in the upper half of the local distribution.
+Smith Lake ranks 47 of 50 in Sawyer County — at the lower end of the locally monitored distribution.

-An invasive species record — Banded Mystery Snail — has been logged at Smith Lake; Wisconsin DNR maintains the official infested-waters list.
+Smith Lake has at least one documented invasive species (Banded Mystery Snail), so boaters and anglers should observe clean-drain-dry steps when leaving the lake.
 Walleye are documented at Smith Lake, one of 4 fish species on record for the lake.
-A documented public access point at Smith Lake makes the lake usable for shore fishing, paddle craft, and trailered boats.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Wisconsin DNR Surface Water, last sampled 2021-06-13.
 Grade methodology: LakeGrade methodology.